Max-Mobility/RnD/_documentation/writing_documentation.md

  - Markdown
 ---
 ```
+> error "Be specific about your table of contents!"

-This will create a table of contents with **only the pages specified by `toc` and only if there is a page with a matching title.**
+> This will create a table of contents with **only the pages specified by `toc` and only if there is a page with a matching title.**

 For example, if your project directory has the following layout